SavageSlimes/ServerTimeBotEU-Public/README.md

 Click reset token and then get the token it gives you and place it in the .env file.
 DO NOT UPLOAD THIS FILE ANYWHERE OR SHARE IT WITH ANYBODY

-Click OAuth2 and URL Generator, tick bot and then change nickname below
+Click OAuth2 and URL Generator, tick bot and then tick change nickname below

 Use the URL at the very bottom to invite it to your server